sindresorhus/got/documentation/advanced-creation.md

 	handlers: [
 		(options, next) => {
 			if (options.stream) {
-				// It's a Stream
-				// We can perform stream-specific actions on it return next(options)
+				// It's a Stream, so we can perform stream-specific actions on it return next(options)
 					.on('request', request => setTimeout(() => request.abort(), 50));
 			}